wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 > WAMP *itself* only uses the above types, e.g. it does not use the JSON data types `number` (non-integer) and `null`.
 The *application payloads* transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization format supports.
 >

-- Q: Can this lead to problems where an app payload uses a feature of one serialization format, and this needs to be routed to a client using a different serialization format which lacks this feature?
-----> file issue (basic profile), bindings need to resolve this

-There is no required serialization or set of serializations for WAMP implementations.
-Routers may implement more than one serialization, enabling components using different kinds of serializations to connect to each other.
+There is no required serialization or set of serializations for WAMP implementations (but each implementation MUST, of course, implement at least one serialization format).
+Routers SHOULD implement more than one serialization format, enabling components using different kinds of serializations to connect to each other.

-- Q: We're defining two bindings - does this mean that this is the full set which is WAMP-spec-compliant, or can implementers add serializations here?
----> any serialization which works, routers should implement the two defined bindings
----> motivation for transport + serialization choice in the introduction: we want to enable widest-possible implementation, e.g. resource-constrained. routers are where this is less of an issue, should implement the max set

 WAMP defines two bindings for message *serialization*: